WowSoLaggy/MosseTracker/README.md

 2. MosseTest (exe)
   1. Tests
     1. TestFromFile  - runs MosseTracker test with the images loaded from files
 	2. TestOneFrame	 - runs test with only one frame (and one for the initialization).
 It processes this frame 5000 times and counts the total time
+	3. Test4Trackers - runs test with 4 trackers purely for academic purposes (that is, for entertainment)

 3. fftw distrib
   1. fftw3.h